astral-sh/packse/README.md

 The `dist/` directory will contain built distributions for all of the packages in the scenario.

 When a scenario is built, it is given a unique identifier based on a hash of the scenario contents and the project templates used to generate the packages.
 Each package and requirement in the scenario will be prefixed with the identifier.
+The unique identifier can be excluded using the `--no-hash` argument, however, this will prevent publishing multiple times to a registry that does not allow overwrites.

 The `PACKSE_VERSION_SEED` environment variable can be used to override the seed used to generate the unique identifier, allowing versions to differ based on information outside of packse.